 - A blueberry grove

 - One acre of hazelnut trees

 - A fledgling young farm with hundreds of hazelnuts and plans for much, much more.

 Our Village: the Residential Section of the Property

 Pictured above is an artist’s rendition of White Hawk.
 “The village” is the circle in the middle where the homes are located.
 As you can see, there are plans for a centrally-located common house surrounded by a circle of 30 homes.

 White Hawk homes are built with sustainability in mind.
 What that means is up to the imagination and preferences of the homeowners.
 We do have general guidelines in place; you may request a copy.
 Local home designer Rod Lambert has helped the with the homes at White Hawk and is available for additional projects.
-He can work with individual member families to design their home either by customizing any existing home plan or creating one from scratch.
-Members are also welcome to work with any designer or builder they wish.
+He can work with individual prospective families to design their home either by customizing any existing home plan or creating one from scratch.
+Interested households are also welcome to work with any designer or builder they wish.

-Down at the pond we enjoy skipping stones, squishing in the mud and the occasional dip.
+Down at the pond we enjoy skipping stones, squishing in the mud and swimming during the summer.
 There is another retention pond close to the highway.
 The rendering of White Hawk was prepared before any homes were built, so it represents what was envisioned at a particular stage in our development.
 We have plenty of farmland here and think it would be a fine thing if someday we have an orchard, barn, and greenhouse (as pictured), but what we’ve found so far is that projects take place close to our homes.
 If you visit, you’ll see the chicken coops and other animals (rabbits, sheep, pigs, turkeys), gardens, and fruit trees right in our yards.
 As with the center circle, we look forward to seeing what pops up next on the land.